POKERMG/nabi/README.md

 As the above image also states that only the administrator who added the client can delete or reedit the same client, other administrators can only view the client record.

+Also developed a file format for administrators to be recorded on the django admin :